Principles of selection

-RMIT uses an agreed equivalent ATAR rank for applicants whose most recent qualification is the International Baccalaureate (IB) or completed HE or VET studies.
+RMIT uses an agreed equivalent ATAR rank conversion for applicants whose most recent qualification is the International Baccalaureate (IB), completed HE or VET studies or STAT.

 A prerequisite refers to studies an applicant must have completed (and achieved the required minimum study score) at secondary school or equivalent to be eligible for selection to a particular university program (course).